bslatkin/dpxdt/README.md

 Depicted is:

-- An API server for taking webpage screenshots and automatically generating visual, perceptual difference images ("pdiffs").
+- An API server for capturing webpage screenshots and automatically generating visual, perceptual difference images ("pdiffs").
 - A workflow for teams to coordinate new releases using pdiffs.
 - A client library for integrating with existing continuous integration processes.
 - Built for portability; API server runs on App Engine, behind the firewall, etc.